ftayyab/ogrinfo-validator/README.md

 ## Usage

-ogrinfo takes either a file path.
+ogrinfo takes a file path.
 The result will include general & validation information.

 ```javascript
 // Using CommonJS modules